decisionrules/ng-decisionrules/README.md

 # ng-decisiongrid
-Connect easily your Angular project with [Decisiongrid.io](https://decisiongrid.io)
+A simple Angular library that allows you to easily connect to [Decisiongrid.io](https://decisiongrid.io) from your web application.

 ## Manual Installation